Notice of Pre-AIA or AIA Status

 a source of wavelength tunable laser light or a broad band partially coherent light source (14; Fig. 1A; ¶0008, ¶0026),

-an illumination channel (the light along the sample arm traveling towards the sample from the light source; Fig. 1A) configured to direct the illumination light via the first beam splitter (BS1) onto the sample to form a light spot on the sample (Fig. 1A), wherein the first beam splitter (BS1) transmits the light spot reflected from the sample (Fig. 1A),
+an illumination channel configured to direct the illumination light via the first beam splitter (BS1) onto a sample to form a light spot on the sample (Fig. 1A), wherein the first beam splitter (BS1) transmits light of the light spot reflected from the sample (Fig. 1A), and

-wherein the illumination light in the illumination channel (the light along the sample arm traveling towards the sample from the light source) does not pass through the focusing optics (L6, L15) (Fig. 1A), and
+wherein the illumination light in the illumination channel does not pass through the focusing optics (L6, L15) (Fig. 1A),

 Yaqoob does not disclose the focusing optics is a focus tunable optics.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Yaqoob to have the focusing optics (L6) be focus tunable optics as taught by Murata for the purpose of being able to adjust the light to focus the light onto the detector.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Yaqoob to incorporate the tunable optics and detection fiber as taught by Murata for the purpose of being able to adjust the focus of the light (¶0042 of Murata), thus focusing the light onto the detector.

 Conclusion